Eight-ender: Leskiw vs Hamblin

-Another notable eight-ender occurred on January 22, 2011 at the MCA Bonspiel, the world's largest bonspiel.
+Another notable eight-ender occurred on January 22, 2011, at the MCA Bonspiel, the world's largest bonspiel.
 In this match Leskiw stole his eight points.
-In curling, when the team that does not have last rock in the end scores, the points scored are termed as stolen points.
+When the team that does not have last rock in the end scores, the points scored are termed as stolen points.
 In this game, Leskiw managed an eight-ender even though Hamblin had the last rock, which gave him the opportunity to score or prevent Leskiw from scoring eight.
 In fact, Hamblin knocked Leskiw's eighth rock into the house with his final shot, turning a seven-point end into an eight-ender.

 Jacobs vs. Phillips

-2014 Olympic champion Brad Jacobs scored an eight-ender in the sixth end of the semi final of The Dominion 2012 Northern Ontario Men's Curling Championship against Tim Phillips in Sault Ste.
+2014 Olympic champion Brad Jacobs scored an eight-ender in the sixth end of the semi-final of The Dominion 2012 Northern Ontario Men's Curling Championship against Tim Phillips in Sault Ste.
 Marie, Ontario.
 Jacobs had been leading 6–3 at the time, and had the hammer.
 After allowing the eight points, the Phillips rink conceded the game.
 On his last rock, Phillips ricocheted off two Jacobs stones, and out the rings, exposing one of his rocks that had been buried.
 Jacobs still had to make a delicate hit to ensure the Philips stone was removed, and he had to stick it to score his eight, which he did.

 Einarson vs. McLean

-Winnipeg's Kerri Einarson scored an eight-ender in the seventh end of her first round robin game at the 2015 Manitoba Scotties Tournament of Hearts against Tiffany McLean of Brandon in Winkler on January 21, 2015.
+Winnipeg's Kerri Einarson scored an eight-ender in the seventh end of her first round-robin game at the 2015 Manitoba Scotties Tournament of Hearts against Tiffany McLean of Brandon in Winkler on January 21, 2015.
 Einarson's rink stole the eight points, after having scored five points the previous end.
 Einarson won the game by a total score of 16–3.
-The feat was the first time an eight-ender had been scored at the Manitoba Scotties in recorded history.
+The feat was the first time an eight-ender was scored at the Manitoba Scotties.